parminder-thindal-moj/cheat_sheets/git_cheat_sheet.md

 * `git checkout -D <branch_name> - delete a branch locally.
 * `git remote prune origin` - deletes all stale remote tracking branches.
-These branches have already been removed from the remote repo, but are still lavialble locally.
+These branches have already been removed from the remote repo, but are still available locally.
 Add `--dry-run` to report what branches will be prune, without actually pruning them.

 #### git merges: